 The score associated with the knockdown data does not share a concept with the Shannon entropy.
 Differences of expression after knockdown may be associated with differences in biology - some RBPs regulate isoforms while others regulate genes, and it may not be fair to compare these values.
 Other functions of regulation may include DNA decay or transportation.
 Therefore we include a conservative approach and do not weigh differences in expression after KD, since they may be associated with biological functions that are beyond the scope of this paper.

-In addition, the expression changes are not just due to how important the RBP effect is, but coudl be significantly confounded by the fold change of expressions of the RBP itself during the knockdowns (which can vary quite a bit, see Figure R.XXX below).
+In addition, the expression changes are not just due to how important the RBP effect is, but could be significantly confounded by the fold change of expressions of the RBP itself during the knockdowns (which can vary quite a bit, see Figure R.XXX below).
 In addition, expression changes could be caused by direct or indirect linkages in the RBP gene network, but at this stage, we only consider the direct links, as to have a more conservative approach.
 As the quality of KD data improves over time, a more accurate representation of changes in gene expression of networks related to RBPs will be possible.

 Excerpt from the Supplement: